-If you pay a Part D late-enrollment penalty, there are three ways you can pay the penalty.
+There are three ways you can pay your plan premium.
 You chose your payment option at the time you enrolled.
 You can change your payment type at any time.
 If you would like to change to a different payment option, call Customer Service.
 Phone numbers are printed on the back cover of this booklet.

-If you decide to change the way you pay your Part D late-enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late-enrollment penalty is paid on time.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.